KIT-TVA/CorC/README.md

 # Contribution
 1. Create a fork.
 2. Create a new branch with a name that describes your new feature.
+3. Ensure that the command `mvn compile spotless:apply` runs successfully.
-3. Start a pull request.
+4. Start a pull request.

 ## Formatting
 We use the default Eclipse formatting style with [spotless](https://github.com/diffplug/spotless/blob/main/plugin-maven/README.md#eclipse-jdt).
 Run `mvn spotless:apply` to format all src files automatically if needed.